Legislative Update: Phasing Out AFFF Foam Fire Extinguishers

 by Callum Doolan-McCullough

-Many recent reports and articles have been published regarding the use and the banning of AFFFs (aqueous film forming foams).
-Unfortunately, this has led to conjecture and false information being passed around, making it difficult to figure out exactly what’s going on.
+Many recent reports and articles have surfaced regarding the use and ban of AFFF (aqueous film-forming foams).
+Unfortunately, this has led to misunderstandings and misinformation.
+It's become challenging to determine what's actually happening.

-Below, we explain what’s actually happening with the upcoming ban, how it will affect businesses and whether you actually need a foam extinguisher at all.
+Below, we will explain the recent developments surrounding the upcoming ban, how it will impact businesses, and whether you truly need a foam extinguisher.

-Current understanding via manufacturers indicates that portable foam fire extinguishers produced from 2016 onwards use AFFF that exclude the restricted chemicals.
-So, if your current fire extinguishers have been routinely serviced, replaced or refilled every five years, then they are likely to remain compliant; therefore not affected by the new legislation and can still be used beyond the July 2025 deadline.
+Current information from manufacturers suggests that portable foam fire extinguishers produced after 2016 do not contain these restricted chemicals.
+If your fire extinguishers have been regularly serviced, replaced, or refilled every five years, they are likely compliant.
+Therefore, they will not be affected by the new legislation, allowing them to be used beyond the July 2025 deadline.

-Further consultation to determine a date for phasing out AFFF in portable fire extinguishers using the component ‘PFHxA’ is underway.
-However, it’s very unlikely that this will be before 2030, so shouldn’t be an immediate cause for concern.
+Further consultation is ongoing to establish a date for phasing out AFFF in portable fire extinguishers containing PFHxA.
+However, it's very unlikely that this will happen before 2030, so it shouldn't be a major concern at this time.

 What are AFFF Extinguishers?